 - Versatitity – you can serve yellow split pea puree as an appetizer dip, a sauce, as a side dish and even watered down as a comforting soup

-- Santorini fava will give you the taste of Greek sunshine no matter where you are
+- This homemade Santorini fava dip will give you the taste of Greek sunshine no matter where you are

 If you are an out and out dip fanatic like me this Santorini fava recipe will be a great addition to your reportoire of delicious dips to whip out with the crisps/chips, crusty bread and crudites too.